Table of Contents[Hide][Show]

 $ history

-You can also rerun a command from history using !n
+You can also rerun a command from history using !n, where n is the command number.

 Example: